Biohybrid microswimmer: Bacterial biohybrids

 Bacteria-driven biohybrid microswimmers with a spherical body (a) SEM images showing 2 μm diameter polystyrene microbeads, each attached by a few E. coli bacteria.

 (b) An illustration of the forces and torques exerted on the spherical microbead by its attached bacteria, where the force and the motor reaction torque of each bacterium are state dependent.

 Artificial micro and nanoswimmers are small scale devices that convert energy into movement.
 Since the first demonstration of their performance in 2002, the field has developed rapidly in terms of new preparation methodologies, propulsion strategies, motion control, and envisioned functionality.
 The field holds promise for applications such as drug delivery, environmental remediation and sensing.
 The initial focus of the field was largely on artificial systems, but an increasing number of "biohybrids" are appearing in the literature.
 Combining artificial and biological components is a promising strategy to obtain new, well-controlled microswimmer functionalities, since essential functions of living organisms are intrinsically related to the capability to move.
 Living beings of all scales move in response to environmental stimuli (e.g., temperature or pH), to look for food sources, to reproduce, or to escape from predators.
-One of the more well-known living microsystems are swimming bacteria, but directed motion occurs even at the molecular scale, where enzymes and proteins undergo conformational changes in order to carry out biological tasks.
+One of the more well-known living microsystems is swimming bacteria, but directed motion occurs even at the molecular scale, where enzymes and proteins undergo conformational changes in order to carry out biological tasks.

 Swimming bacterial cells have been used in the development of hybrid microswimmers.
 Cargo attachment to the bacterial cells might influence their swimming behavior.
 Bacterial cells in the swarming state have also been used in the development of hybrid microswimmers.
 Swarming Serratia marcescens cells were transferred to PDMS-coated coverslips, resulting in a structure referred to as a "bacterial carpet" by the authors.
 Differently shaped flat fragments of this bacterial carpets, termed "auto-mobile chips", moved above the surface of the microscope slide in two dimensions.
 Many other works have used Serratia marcescens swarming cells, as well as E. coli swarming cells for the development of hybrid microswimmers.
 Magnetotactic bacteria have been the focus of different studies due to their versatile uses in biohybrid motion systems.